If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 View this post on Instagram

-It’s not uncomfortably tight, but it’s definitely more form-fitting.
-Think of it as Jim Green’s more streamlined option.
+It’s not going to pinch, but it definitely feels more streamlined and form-fitting.
+Think of it as Jim Green’s sleeker, less bulky option.

 Jim Green Lasts: Which One’s Right for You?